facebookresearch/ParlAI/projects/contradiction/README.md

 ```

 ## Directly Download Data.
-You can also download data directly from s3.
+You can also download the data directly from s3.
 See [download data from s3 with raw format](https://github.com/facebookresearch/ParlAI/blob/master/projects/contradiction/download_with_raw_format.md).

 ## Citation